 If you're looking for the best place to buy Legos - whether it's the first edition of a particular set, or a minifigure you've been itching to get your hands on - you need to know where to look.
-Likewise, if you've built up a substantial collection over the years, then it might be time for you to look for the best way to sell Legos, so you make a little more room for upcoming sets or even just to make a few extra bucks!
+Likewise, if you've built up a substantial collection over the years, then it might be time for you to look for the best way to sell Legos, so you make a little more room for upcoming sets and other lovely building kits, or even just to make a few extra bucks!

 Thankfully for all you guys (regardless of whether you're looking to buy or sell) your endpoint is the same.
 Ready to find out more about how to sell Legos for a good price?
 Well, come on then!